irobertson/annotation-constraints/README.md

 }
 ```

 These constraints are validated at compile-time when `annotation-constraints` is on the compiler's classpath.
+No
+configuration is necessary because it uses an annotation processor which is picked up automatically by the compiler.
-If you violate any of the constraints, you'll receive an error from the compiler.
+If you violate any of the constraints, you'll receive an error.
 For example:

 ```java
 @Model